soxueren/atsd/rule-engine/functions.md

 coalesce([entity.label, entity.tags.name])
 ```
 Returns the value of the `entity.label` placeholder if it's not an empty string, otherwise returns value of the `entity.tags.name` placeholder.
-If both placeholders are empty, then return null.
+If both placeholders are empty, then return an empty string.